Raffledoocious/Learnings/Services/AWS.md

 	ParameterStore
 		Hosted secrets management, just straight string management

+    Lambda
+        Extensions
+            A way to integrate with external tools like monitoring and governance Automatically instrument code without changes
+            Can be installed in a container or as a layer Builds on an existing API to hook into Lambda execution

+        Layers
+            A way to add in additional runtime processes for a lambda

 	Secret Manager
 		Store credentials, API keys, and other secrets, consumed by other apps